-- 3.1 The programme shall in the case of Doctor of Education, be of fortyeight months' duration of part-time study, and in the case of Master of Education, be of twenty four months' duration of part-time study. - 3.2 The Head of School (or nominee) may grant permission to extend the normal period of study by a specified period not in excess of six months on the recommendation of the academic supervisor.
-In such a case, the Head of School (or nominee) may also extend the period within which the thesis is to be submitted, by not more than the extension in the period of study; - 3.3 The Head of School (or nominee) may grant permission to interrupt the period of study if there are special reasons for doing so.
+- 3.1 For candidates registering on or before 30 September 2016, the period of study for the Doctor of Education shall be four years and the period of study for the Master of Education shall be two years.
+In each case this shall be by part-time study at 0.5FTE.
+Candidates will normally initially register on the Master of Education programme. - 3.2 For candidates registering from 1 October 2016, the period of study for the Doctor of Education shall be five years and the period of study for the Master of Education shall be two years and six months.
+In each case this shall be by part-time study at 0.4FTE.
+Candidates will normally initially register on the Master of Education programme. - 3.3 The Head of School (or nominee) may grant permission to extend the normal period of study by a specified period not in excess of six months on the recommendation of the academic supervisor.
+In such a case, the Head of School (or nominee) may also extend the period within which the thesis is to be submitted, by not more than the extension in the period of study; - 3.4 The Head of School (or nominee) may grant permission to interrupt the period of study if there are special reasons for doing so.
 The Head of School (or nominee) shall specify the length of interruption which may not exceed twelve months.
 In such a case they may also extend the period within which the thesis is to be submitted by not more than the length of the interruption.
 The Academic Director of Research Degree Programmes may give special permission for further extensions to the period of study on the recommendations of the Head of School (or nominee).